Additive Schwarz methods for serendipity elements: Developing iterative methods

-\cref{thm:bounds}\,shows that a patch smoother provides conditioning estimates independent of the polynomial degree.
-To also eliminate the dependence on the mesh size, we include a global but low-order space in the decomposition~\eqref{decomp}:
+\cref{thm:bounds} shows that a patch smoother provides conditioning estimates independent of the polynomial degree, but leaves the condition number scaling like $H^{-2} \sim h^{-2}$.
+To also eliminate the dependence on the mesh size, we include a global low-order space in the decomposition~\eqref{decomp}: